'The Bachelorette' 2018 Spoilers: Becca Kufrin's Season Wraps Filming, Reality Steve Shares His Latest Teasers

 According to Reality Steve’s Bachelorette spoilers, filming for Kufrin’s season has formally wrapped.
 In fact, Chris Harrison confirmed that to be the case in a new interview with Entertainment Tonight.
 Harrison teases that it’s a great season and he notes that Becca is strong and independent, and she can “handle her own.”

-Given that filming is over, people are anxious to get spoilers from Reality Steve about the final two and final rose ceremony.
+Given that filming is over, people are anxious to get spoilers from Reality Steve about the final two and the final rose ceremony.
 Unfortunately, he says he doesn’t have that nailed down yet.
 The Bachelorette fans know that the gossip guru has had a tricky time in past seasons firming up his intel when it comes to the ladies’ final picks.
 For example, this was the case last season when he said Rachel Lindsay chose Peter Krauss over Bryan Abasolo, then had to reverse his spoiler.
 He says that this time, he wants to be absolutely sure before he says anything.

 Bachelor Nation, who’s ready to do the damn thing?! #TheBachelorette returns Monday, May 28 on ABC! pic.twitter.com/7CKznTBBNa